-Attend a Career Fair (Curriculum item # 6)
+Attend a Career Fair and other Career opportunities at NIACC (Curriculum item # 6)

 Students will participate in the "Career Fair" event.
 Students will place the completed packets in their portfolios as the assessment tool.

 Continue Job Shadowing Program (Curriculum item #7)